-Building a strong and recognizable brand requires using consistent language throughout an organization’s internal and external communication.
+Building a strong and recognizable brand requires using consistent language throughout all the internal and external communication of an organization.

-But maintaining the same language among many people and in various situations is a much bigger challenge than it may seem.
-Every email, blog post, sales deck, or webinar presentation must communicate the brand’s values and personality while making sure they follow all necessary regulations.
+But maintaining the same language among many different people and in various different situations is a much bigger challenge than it may seem.
+Every email, blog post, sales deck, or a webinar presentation has to communicate the brand’s values and personality while making sure they’re following all necessary regulations.

-And since not everyone in your company are content writers, having a brand compliance tool is beneficial to help your teams stay on track and in line with all guidelines and regulations.
+And since not everyone in your company are Content Writers, it’s extremely helpful to have a brand compliance tool helping your teams stay on track and in line with all guidelines and regulations.

 In this guide, I’ll walk you through what brand and content compliance really is, how to achieve content compliance, and help you find the best brand compliance software to help you and your team do the best job.